kpchi/hackaguide/Pre-Planning/Food.md

 - Drinks
 	- Convenience here is key
-	- Soda cans rather than 1.5L bottles with cups, Water bottles (500ml)
+	- Soda cans rather than -- bottles with cups
+	- Water bottles (-0ml)

 ---